We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Now, running a Shopify store is not without risks either: the potential impact of Google core updates on your store’s traffic, for example, can be huge.
 But in general, you are more ‘in charge’ of proceedings, and there is much to be said for the independence, control and stability that running your own online store gives you.

 And this control doesn’t just extend to the day-to-day running of your store: it actually affects your ability to exit your business.
-While you can sell your Shopify store if you wish (and easily too, via services like Empire Flippers), eBay prohibits doing this.
+While you can sell your Shopify store if you wish, eBay prohibits you from doing so.

 Local selling and point of sale